Delightful Macaroni Salad with Hard-Boiled Eggs

 🧊 Storing Tips for the Recipe

-These macaroni salad with egg retain their quality remarkably well:
+These delightful macaroni salads with hard-boiled eggs retain their quality remarkably well:

-Refrigeration: Store the macaroni salad in an airtight container in the refrigerator for up to 3 days.
+Refrigeration: Store the prepared macaroni salad in an airtight container in the refrigerator for up to 4 days.

-Freezing unbaked: You can freeze the macaroni salad in an airtight container for up to 2 months.
-Thaw in the refrigerator overnight before serving.
+Freezing unbaked: Prepare the macaroni salad according to the recipe, but do not add the hard-boiled eggs.
+Transfer the salad to an airtight, freezer-safe container and freeze for up to 2 months.
+Thaw in the refrigerator overnight before serving and then fold in the hard-boiled eggs.

-Freezing baked: Once the macaroni salad has been chilled, portion it into individual servings and wrap each portion tightly in plastic wrap.
-Place the wrapped servings in an airtight container or freezer bag and freeze for up to 2 months.
-To serve, thaw in the refrigerator overnight and stir gently before serving.
+Freezing baked: Once the macaroni salad has been prepared and chilled, you can freeze individual portions in airtight containers for up to 2 months.
+Thaw in the refrigerator overnight and stir gently before serving.

-Reheating: If the macaroni salad has been refrigerated or frozen, you may need to stir in a tablespoon or two of mayonnaise to restore the creamy texture before serving.
+Reheating: If the macaroni salad appears dry after refrigeration, simply stir in a tablespoon or two of mayonnaise or sour cream to restore the creamy texture.

 ❓ FAQs